Snorkeling Shelly Beach / Cabbage Tree Bay at Manly, Sydney

 Rating: 4.5 out of 5.

-Shelly Beach is located to the Northern end of Cabbage Tree Bay nature reserve, in the coastal town of Manly, in Sydney’s Northern Beaches.
+Shelly Beach is located to the Northern end of Cabbage Tree Bay aquatic nature reserve, in the coastal town of Manly, in Sydney’s Northern Beaches.
 Manly is a 20-minute Ferry journey from the city centre, passing the opera house and Harbour Bridge.
-The protected aquatic reserve is one of the most popular snorkel spots in Sydney, and New South Wales, as the protected sheltered bay is home to a breadth of diverse marine life, and accessible from the beach.
+The protected aquatic reserve is one of the most popular snorkel spots in Sydney, and New South Wales, as a fully protected no-fish/take zone, it is home to a breadth of diverse marine life, and accessible from the beach.

 Snorkel spot, Shelly Beach, Manly, Sydney, NSW, Australia